wshuai190/wshuai190.github.io/_awards/2021-PhD-scholarship.md

 year: 2021
 ---

-**Earmarked PhD Scholarship** from the University of Queensland — a competitive, project-linked award covering full tuition fees plus an annual living stipend for the duration of the PhD.
+**Earmarked PhD Scholarship** from the University of Queensland: a competitive, project-linked award covering full tuition fees plus an annual living stipend for the duration of the PhD.